Deutsche Bank: Tax evasion, 2016

-Dakota Access Pipeline, 2016

-Environmentalists criticize Deutsche Bank for co-financing the controversial Dakota Access Pipeline, which is planned to run close to an Indian reservation and is seen as a threat to their livelihood by its inhabitants.

-Deutsche Bank has issued a statement addressing the criticism it received from various environmental groups.

-Russian money-laundering operations
+Russian money-laundering operations, 1990s -2017

 In January 2017, the bank was fined $425 million by the New York State Department of Financial Services (DFS) and £163 million by the UK Financial Conduct Authority regarding accusations of laundering $10 billion out of Russia.

 In the decade preceding the Russian mirror-trading scheme, Deutsche Bank was informed of substantial and widespread compliance concerns.
 The offsetting trades in this instance lacked economic purpose and could have been used to facilitate money laundering or other illegal activity.
-On January 30, 2017, the NYSDFS (New York State Department of Financial Services) fined Deutsche Bank $425 million for violating New York's anti-money laundering laws.
+On 30 January 2017, the NYSDFS (New York State Department of Financial Services) fined Deutsche Bank $425 million for violating New York's anti-money laundering laws.
 There was a "mirror trading" scheme involved.
 Deutsche Bank's Moscow, London, and New York branches laundered $10 billion out of Russia.

 The Global Laundromat scandal revealed Deutsche Bank's involvement in a vast money-laundering operation over the period 2010–2014.
 The operation may have involved as much as $80 billion.
 In 2019, The Guardian reported that a confidential internal report at Deutsche Bank showed that the bank could face fines, legal action, and even possible prosecution of senior management over the bank's role in the money laundering.

 In 2020, it was reported that Deutsche Bank was pursuing an expansion of its Russia operations.

 In the wake of Russia's 2022 invasion of Ukraine, Deutsche Bank refused to close down its Russia business.
 At the same time, other banks and major businesses were exiting Russia.